A little more about myself

 So, what made me leave the corporate world after 15+ successful years in the fn-tech industry as a business development expert for fast-growing companies? (more details on Linkedin if you wish)

-Well, by the end, it was spending 70-80% of my day dealing with internal politics for myself or others.
+Well, by the end, I was spending 70-80% of my day dealing with internal politics for myself or others.

 Don’t get me wrong; I loved it.
 However, it’s not what I was employed to do (my job was to sign up big contracts with large clients).
 Furthermore, I always wanted to set up my own business, but I thought it was too risky; not the right time; too expensive; too complicated and so on.